datacarpentry/stata-economics/_episodes/01-explore-data.md

 ## Variables

 Let us look at our data first.
-This is the first thing you should after loading a new Stata dataset.
+This is the first thing to do after loading a new Stata dataset.
 ```
 browse
 ```